 I can't believe it, but I didn't make it to the big Miss Dior exhibition at the Grand Palais.
 It went by too fast.
 If I have to find a culprit, I can always pin it on the overabundance of stimulations in Paris.
 Lately, I've taken to snapping Instagrams of exhibit posters so that I make sure not to forget to visit this and that oh-so-interesting "exposition".
-But there are always more incredible exhibitions than I have actual free time and leisure to go to, to cultivate myself.
+But there are always more incredible exhibitions than I have actual free time and leisure to spend on, to cultivate myself.

 I see Dior tried to emulate Chanel and their No.5 with a major display of artistic sensibility around a star perfume.
 It's called sponsorship or more elegantly put in Latinate form "mécénat".
 Of course the career of Miss Dior is younger so the historical layering has to be different than the one available for the No.5.
 It's happening now.
 It's geared towards the more youthful side of Dior perfume culture.
 Those oversized sculptures trying to overcome the de facto humble shape of fragrance flacons are the historic references of the future.
 Meet you in 50 years with a long-view retrospective.

-The house of Dior are doing a lot of engineering of both their visual and olfactory brand.
-This is where you are going to get why I started with an aside on the Miss Dior visual orgy at the Grand Palais giant blinking red bow and all.
-Self-conscious, highly selective of the effect they want to project but most of all, very oriented towards major branding efforts, Dior are shuffling and reshuffling images and scents so that our psyches get stamped with them.
+The house of Dior are doing a lot of engineering of both their visual and olfactory branding.
+This is where you are going to get why I started with an aside on the Miss Dior visual orgy at the Grand Palais - giant blinking red bow and all.
+Self-conscious, highly selective of the effect they want to project but most of all, very oriented towards major branding efforts, Dior are shuffling and reshuffling images and scents so that our psyches get imprinted with them.

 What I find interesting about this composition, which is part of La Collection Privée Christian Dior, the upper echelon of Dior perfumery, is that - yes, it is more refined - but, no, it is not original.
-Officially however it is supposed to be new.
+Officially however it is supposed to be "new".

 Fragrance notes: patchouli, bergamot from Calabria, Turkish rose absolute, jasmine sambac from Tamil Nadu